saramoohead/cv/README.md

 ## Sara O'Connor

-After switching careers in 2015 from children's book publishing to software development, I write the software I wish I could have used as an editorial assistant.
-I consult, give talks and create events so that the publishing industry can skill up and demand more from the software they use.
-And I host local workshops teaching kids to code stories and games.
+As a career-switcher, I write software from a user-first pespective.
+After a successful career in children's book publishing, I became a developer in 2015 and now have experience with enterprise-level software in procedural SQL and Rails.
+I enjoy giving talks, creating events and doing demonstrations to teach publishing professionals, local children and their parents how to code.

 ## Current Employment (April 2017 - present)
 - Full stack developer at [Consonance](https://www.consonance.app/) using Rails + React to build intuitive enterprise software for book publishers
-- Building greenfields xlsx-to-app importers with validations for client data for self-serve onboarding
+- Building xlsx-to-app importers with validations for bulk imports of client data to enable self-serve onboarding
+- Creating logic checks on client's financial data, presenting a traffic light system for where data needs improvement
-- Re-skinning the presentation and editing interfaces of business-critical financial for intuitive use
+- Re-skinning the presentation and editing interfaces of business-critical financial information
 - Covering legacy code with tests and fixing bugs
 - Participating in strategy discussion and decisions

 ## Previous Employment (October 2015 - March 2017)
-- Consultant at [Exceedra](http://www.exceedra.com/) using complex procedural TSQL to process and present millions of points of inbound and outbound data for brands like Ginsters, Weetabix and Dyson
+- Consultant at [Exceedra](http://www.exceedra.com/) using procedural TSQL to process and present millions of points of inbound and outbound financial data for brands like Ginsters, Weetabix and Dyson
 - Tech lead on a new client project after only one year at the company (Oct 2016)
 - Initial work transforming data via TSQL to XML for Telerik, instead of SSRS, to provide more flexibility and speed to standard and custom reports